back to insights

 Tariff savings are additional.
 Under USMCA, 85% of US imports from Mexico qualify for 0% tariff.

-Which states offer the best value
+Which states offer the best value?

 | State | Best For | Why | |---|---|---| | Guanajuato (Silao, Leon) | Automotive, aerospace | Heart of Bajio.
 Lowest operator wages ($5.00 to $5.75/hr).
 Excellent highway and rail.
 3% ISN. | | Coahuila (Saltillo) | Automotive, steel, appliances | Lower cost than Monterrey.
 Strong automotive cluster. $6.00 to $6.50/hr operators.
 2% ISN. | | Sonora (Hermosillo) | Automotive, aerospace | Lower wages, less competition for labor.
 1.5% to 3% ISN. | | Nuevo Leon (Monterrey) | Advanced manufacturing, automotive | Mexico's industrial capital.
 Deep talent pool.
 Premium wages but premium infrastructure.
 3% ISN. | | Chihuahua (Juarez) | Electronics, automotive, medical | Massive existing base.
 Border proximity.
 Highest volumes.
 3% ISN. | | Baja California (Tijuana) | Electronics, medical devices, aerospace | Same-day access to Southern California.
 Highest border wages but fastest US delivery. | | Jalisco (Guadalajara) | Electronics, IT, food | Mexico's Silicon Valley.
 Strong tech talent.
 3% ISN. |